Thailand: Culture

 Thai culture and traditions incorporate influences from India, China, Cambodia, and the rest of Southeast Asia.
 Thailand's national religion, Theravada Buddhism, is central to modern Thai identity.
+Thai Buddhism has evolved over millennia from the Mon kingdom of Dvaravati, and today incorporates regional beliefs rooted in Hinduism, animism, and ancestor worship.
+The official calendar is based on the Eastern version of the Buddhist Era (BE).

+The roads along the old moat of Chiang Mai are full of vehicles during the Songkran water splashing festival.

-Thai Buddhism has evolved over millennia from the Mon kingdom of Dvaravati in Central Thailand (6th–11th century).
-Nowadays it includes many regional beliefs originating from Hinduism, animism, as well as ancestor worship.
-The official calendar in Thailand is based on the Eastern version of the Buddhist Era (BE).
-The ancient Thai identity originates from the Tai-speaking groups who migrated from southern China to Southeast Asia in 6th to 11th century.
-The Tai brought the Thai language and established city-states.
-They mixed with the existing Austro-Asiatic groups like the Mon and Khmer while absorbing their cultures and beliefs in the Chao Phraya Basin.
-The prevalent culture of Central Thailand formed the basis of the modern Thai identity.
-This was spread nationwide by the Phibun regime to assimilate the ethnic groups in the 1940s.
+The ancient Thai identity originates from Tai-speaking groups who migrated from southern China to Southeast Asia between the 6th and 11th centuries.
+They intermingled with existing Austroasiatic groups, such as the Mon and Khmer, absorbing their cultures and beliefs.
+King Ramkhamhaeng's reign (1279–1298) marked the inception of a unified Thai identity.
+Central Thailand's prevalent culture formed the basis of the modern Thai identity, which the Phibun regime subsequently promoted nationwide during the 1940s through cultural mandates.